Here’s the very best vegan shepherd’s pie! The hearty veggie and lentil filling contrasts fluffy potatoes in this tasty dinner recipe.

 - 1 teaspoon finely chopped fresh rosemary, for the garnish

 - Preheat the oven to 375 degrees Fahrenheit.

 - Start the mashed potatoes: Start the Vegan Mashed Potatoes recipe**.
 (You can also make these in advance; just reheat before spreading onto the filling to bake.)

 - Prep the vegetables: Meanwhile, dice mushrooms into bite-sized chunks.
 Peel and slice the carrots into thin half-circles.
 Cut the onion into thin slivers length-wise (also called French cut; see the instructions in 1:40 of the linked video).

-- Make the filling: In large pot, heat 2 tablespoons olive oil on medium high heat.
+- Make the filling: In a large pot, heat 2 tablespoons olive oil on medium high heat.
 Cook the mushrooms for 5 minutes until golden and tender.
 Reduce the heat to medium and add 2 tablespoons olive oil and the sliced onion and carrots.
-Sprinkle with 1/2 teaspoon kosher salt and cook 5 to 7 minutes until the onions are tender and just browning.
+Sprinkle with ½ teaspoon kosher salt and cook 5 to 7 minutes until the onions are tender and just browning.

 - Finish the mashed potatoes: When the potatoes are done cooking, mash them according to the instructions in that recipe.